ibm-cloud-docs/codeengine/deploy.md

 Deploy your application from the CLI with the `ibmcloud ce application create` command.
 {: shortdesc}

+By default, apps listen on port `8080`.
+If your app needs to listen on a port other than port `8080', use the `--port` option on the `app create` command to specify the port.
+{: important}

 ```
 ibmcloud ce application create --name myapp --image ibmcom/hello